Mental Health Therapy in Ohio

 In Person

-Jennie Hudson is a Counselor, providing both online and in-person sessions.
-Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Jennie is in-network with insurance providers including Aetna, Behavioral Health Systems, and BlueCross BlueShield.
+Jill Matusek is a Psychologist, providing both online and in-person sessions.
+Services include therapy for adults (18+) and seniors (65+).
+Jill is in-network with insurance providers including Aetna, Behavioral Health Systems, and BlueCross BlueShield.
 Get in touch to see how therapy can fit your goals and schedule.

 Mental Health in Ohio